-From Linux to Cloud, why Red Hat matters for every enterprise | ZDNet
+From Linux to cloud, why Red Hat matters for every enterprise | ZDNet

 Red Hat, despite the fears of both internal and external critics, remained true to Linux.
 Today, Red Hat leads Linux technology development and often is the first to deliver security patches.

-Critics were sort of right about the second one.
+Critics were right about the second one.
 In 2002, after Red Hat's successful 1999 IPO, Ewing said, "We really don't worry too much about a lot of these other Linux players, and we wish a lot of them well.
 Microsoft is the competitor, not SuSE and Caldera Systems and TurboLinux."

 Not a desktop Windows rival: That's not to say Red Hat was interested in competing with Windows on the desktop.
 It wasn't.
 In 2002, then Red Hat CEO Matthew Szulik said home users should stick with Windows: "I would say that for the consumer market place, Windows probably continues to be the right product line."

 The company has also continued to support the Linux desktop with its forward-looking community Fedora Linux distribution.
-Fedora also become RHEL's testbed.
+Fedora also became RHEL's testbed.

 At the same time, if you need to use an enterprise-level Linux, but you don't need Red Hat's support, the company acquired the "free to use" CentOS, RHEL clone.
 So, whether you want a cutting-edge Linux desktop (Fedora), a solid business Linux distribution without support (CentOS), or an enterprise Linux with full support (RHEL), Red Hat has what you need for all your Linux needs.

-But, Red Hat has not been content to be the leading business Linux company.
+But Red Hat has not been content to be the leading business Linux company.
 Its goals remain higher than that.

 Red Hat aims for the clouds